5-Star Reader Comment

 Ingredients To Make A Honey Baked Ham At Home

-Spicy Maple Glaze – Swap the honey for pure maple syrup and add a pinch of cayenne or a few dashes of hot sauce for a sweet and spicy kick.
-It’s perfect for those who like a little heat with their sweet.
+- Spicy Maple Glaze – Swap honey for pure maple syrup and add a pinch of cayenne or hot sauce for a little sweet heat.

 How Do You Make A Honey Baked Ham?